HugoPfeffer/binary-search-tree/README.md

 </br></br>

 <h2>About:</h2>
-Evaluation Project for the Data Structure course from Big Data at IESB.
+Assignment for the Data Structure course from Big Data at IESB.
 </br></br>

-This project implements in a working and optimal way a BTS using C as a programming language.
+This project implements in a working and optimal way a BST using C as a programming language.
 </br></br>